TomasCostaK/autonomous_driving/README.md

     - **F2**: execute the manual LiDAR and camera snapshot
     - **F3**: start/stop the recording of the player position
     - **F5**: start/stop the automatic data gathering with LiDAR and camera
+8. After finishing the automatic LiDAR scanning, exit from GTA V and open the directory previously created in step 4.
+A sequence of directories by the names:
+    - LiDAR_PointCloud1
+    - LiDAR_PointCloud2
+    - (...)
+    - LiDAR_PointCloudX
+will be found here.
+Each directory holds the 360º pictures (of the day, night and cloudy weather) and point clouds (the ideal and the point cloud with added errors).
+9. In order to obtain the colored point clouds, execute the batch script **\_JoinAllDataIntoAFolder.bat**, which will generate them and create a new directory where all of them will reside.

 ## Visualization of point clouds